sachin-panayil/npd/flyway/README.md

 ## Migrations

 This directory contains migrations for the National Provider Directory FHIR API to be managed by Flyway.
+An ERD of the current state of the database can be found [here](https://lucid.app/lucidchart/5dee1836-3504-4a2a-b451-a5a70a124ef0/edit?beaconFlowId=F150B15AB3ECFD81&invitationId=inv_f541bf50-8a81-4c11-8532-39bd634fd2bb&page=0_0#).
 When schema changes are needed, they are to be defined using SQL scripts and placed here following this naming scheme:

 ```bash